 - Reduced glomerular filtration combined with symptoms of damage

 - Nephrotic syndrome, or

-If your condition is not severe enough to meet the requirements of the listing, you may still qualify for disability benefits.
+If your condition is not critical enough to meet the requirements of the listing, you may still qualify for disability benefits.
 Some Claimants suffer from bone pain, fatigue due to anemia, shortness of breath, or swelling of the knees or feet.
-The symptoms may be of such magnitude that there are no jobs you can do, or at least no jobs that you know how to do, given your age, education and experience.
+The symptoms may be of such magnitude that there are no jobs you can do or at least no jobs that you know how to do, given your age, education, and experience.